 Some other natural birth control methods include:

-The risk of pregnancy is 1 in 50 for women who:
+The risk of pregnancy is

 - gave birth less than 6 months ago

 - are breastfeeding exclusively (no formula, no solid food, only breast milk)

 - haven’t had a period since giving birth